 In the United States, we (which, for purposes of this risk factor, includes our collaborators, unless otherwise stated or required by the context) must obtain and maintain approval from the FDA for each drug we intend to sell.
 Obtaining FDA approval is typically a lengthy and expensive process, and approval is highly uncertain.
 We cannot predict with certainty if or when we might submit for regulatory approval for any of our product candidates currently under development.
 Any approvals we may obtain may not cover all of the clinical indications for which we are seeking approval.
 Also, an approval might contain significant limitations in the form of narrow indications, warnings, precautions, or contra-indications with respect to conditions of use.
 Additionally, the FDA may determine that a Risk Evaluation and Mitigation Strategy ("REMS") is necessary to ensure that the benefits of a new product outweigh its risks, and the product can therefore be approved.
 A REMS may include various elements, ranging from a medication guide or patient package insert to limitations on who may prescribe or dispense the drug, depending on what the FDA considers necessary for the safe use of the drug.
-The FDA has substantial discretion in the approval process (including with respect to setting specific conditions for submission) and may either refuse to accept an application for substantive review or may form the opinion after review of an application that the application is insufficient to allow approval of a product candidate.
-If the FDA does not accept our application for review or approve our application.
+The FDA has substantial discretion in the approval process (including with respect to setting specific conditions for submission) and may either refuse to accept an application for substantive review or may form the opinion after review of an application, it may require that we conduct additional clinical, preclinical, or manufacturing validation studies and aubmit the data before it will reconsider our application.
 Depending on the extent of these or any other studies that might be required, approval of any applications that we submit may be delayed significantly, or we may be required to expend more resources.
 It is also possible that any such additional studies, if performed and completed, may not be considered sufficient by the FDA to make our applications approvable.
-If any of these outcomes occur, we may be forced to delay or abandon
+If any of these outcomes occur, we may be forced to delay or aba